mmarceau/parking-admin/README.md

 ### 2. Setup Environment Variables

-*** Convex create a .env.local file your you automatically *** If Convex does not create an .env.local file, please manually use the env.local-example and update it accordingly.
+Convex will create a .env.local file your you automatically.
+You can also manually create one using env.local-example as a reference.

 ### 3. Setup Stripe Sandbox